 - To prevent any data loss or corruption, make sure you create a backup of your server files.

 - Server types and versions may have differences in world generation and items which can cause any existing world or server data to be incompatible when used with a different version and can lead to data loss or server crashes.

 - Using the same server files between Java and Bedrock Edition servers is not possible without converting.

-- If you are using completely different server types and versions, it is recommended to reset your world or fully reset your server to prevent issues.
+- If you are using completely different server types and versions, it is recommended to reset your world or fully reset your server to prevent corruption and crashes.

 To learn more about Minecraft server hosting, you can check out our library of Knowledgebase articles found hereIf you require any further assistance, please contact our support at: https://shockbyte.com/billing/submitticket.php